nodejs/node/doc/api/events.md

 event.
 This limit can be changed for individual `EventEmitter` instances using the [`emitter.setMaxListeners(n)`][] method.
 To change the default for *all* `EventEmitter` instances, the `EventEmitter.defaultMaxListeners` property can be used.
-If this value is not a positive number, a `TypeError` is thrown.
+If this value is not a positive number, a `RangeError` is thrown.

 Take caution when setting the `EventEmitter.defaultMaxListeners` because the